vedangwartikar/academic-kickstart-1/content/home/experience.md

   location = "Pune, India"
   date_start = "2020-11-11"
   date_end = ""
-  description = """• Built a Keras model along with Flask end-points for a crowd detection system
+  description = """• Developing a tool in Python to validate open-source packages on IBM's Power8 machines
+• The primary goal of this tool is to introduce parity between Intel's x86 and IBM's ppc64le architectures
+• The tool which uses independent & detached docker containers to automate the process of installing/building/testing open-source packages from a variety of languages and frameworks has reduced the team’s manual effort by 80%
 • Writing build scripts for Open Source packages to run on IBM POWER8 systems with ppc64le architecture
 • Building and validating the OSS packages using Docker containers with Linux distros, especially RHEL and Centos 8
-  • Developing a tool in Python to cross-verify the availability of packages on IBM OSPAT(Open Source POWER Availability Tool) search engine and version trackers, package          managers like PyPI, npm, conda-forge for ppc64le"""
+• Built a Keras model along with Flask end-points for a crowd detection system"""

 [[experience]]
   title = "Data Science Intern"